 The sixth type of prayer in the New Testament is intercession, from the word huperentugchano.
 This type of prayer occurs only once, making it the rarest of the words that denote the different forms of prayer.

-Prayers of intercession are not used in connection with believers but rather with the Holy Spirit.
+Prayers of intercession are not offered to believers but to the Holy Spirit.

 Intercession is not a work we do but a work the Holy Spirit does on our behalf.

-The word huperentugchano is an old word meaning to fall in on behalf of someone else.
-The word we use today would be rescued.
+The word huperentugchano is an old term meaning to fall in on someone else’s behalf.
+The word we use today is ‘rescued’.

 True intercessory prayer comes from the Holy Spirit.
 It happens when we are at a loss for words and don’t know what to pray.
-The Holy Spirit comes and joins us in the middle of our circumstances and begins working on His plan to help us.
+The Holy Spirit comes and joins us in the middle of our circumstances, beginning to work on His plan to help us.

 The purpose of intercession is to rescue, renew, and deliver us from our circumstances.